jreisinger/pocs/crypto/shift-multibytekey/README.md

 ```
 echo hello | go run ./cmd/encipher -key DEADBEEF | go run ./cmd/decipher -key DEADBEEF

+# NOTE: the crib must be at least as long as the key; it this case 4 bytes, i.e. 'The '
 go run ./cmd/encipher -key DEADBEEF < ../shift/testdata/tiger.txt | go run ./cmd/crack -crib 'The tiger'
 ```